PyTables/PyTables/doc/source/FAQ.rst

 How can PyTables be fast if it is written in an interpreted language like Python?
 ---------------------------------------------------------------------------------

-Actually, all of the critical I/O code in !PyTables is a thin layer of code on top of HDF5_, which is a very efficient C library.
+Actually, all of the critical I/O code in PyTables is a thin layer of code on top of HDF5_, which is a very efficient C library.
 Cython_ is used as the *glue* language to generate "wrappers" around HDF5 calls so that they can be used in Python.